Horgix/willish/README.md

 Note : .gitignore (idea and venv)

+# Summary

+So far...

+- We have a 3844 lines long README
+- ... for a 91 lines API (`willish.py`)
+- ... and 353 lines of tests (`tests/test.js`)

-# Future
+## Future

 Ok so.
 Until here, we had a poor "in memory database" with incremental integers as IDs.

 We *really* need to change this.

-At the beginning, I honestly planned to store everything in some Postgres
+At the beginning, I honestly planned to store everything in Postgresql to take the time to go through Python ORMs with SQLalchemy... but I'm quite not sure I'll take this time since I would like this wish-list to be finished before Christmas ;)